Dovato FDA Approval History

 Treatment for: HIV Infection

-Dovato (dolutegravir and lamivudine) is a combination of the integrase strand transfer inhibitor dolutegravir (Tivicay) and the nucleoside analogue reverse transcriptase inhibitor lamivudine (Epivir) used for the treatment of HIV-1 infection in adults.
+Dovato (dolutegravir and lamivudine) is an integrase strand transfer inhibitor and nucleoside analogue reverse transcriptase inhibitor combination used for the treatment of HIV-1 infection.

-- Dovato is indicated as a complete regimen for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in adults with no antiretroviral treatment history, or to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies per mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Dovato.
+- Dovato is indicated as a complete regimen for the treatment of HIV-1 infection in adults and adolescents 12 years of age and older and weighing at least 25 kg with no antiretroviral treatment history or to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies/mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Dovato.

-- The recommended dose of Dovato is one tablet taken once daily, with or without food.
+- Dovato is administered orally once daily, with or without food.

 - Common adverse reactions include headache, nausea, diarrhea, insomnia, fatigue, and anxiety.